kokonect-link/cherrypick/src/docs/en-US/create-plugin.md

 # New Plugin
-If you use the plugin function of the Misskey web client, you can expand the web client with a variety of different functionality.
+If you use the plugin function of the CherryPick web client, you can expand the web client with a variety of different functionality.
 This page will list metadata definitions for plugin creation as well as an AiScript API reference for plugins.

 ## Metadata
 Plugins must define default plugin metadata via the AiScript metadata format.
 Metadata is an object containing the following properties: